Services

 7. 07

-What systems does this solution actually optimize?
+What systems does this solution optimize?
 Clarify whether the tool is focused on shop-floor and machine data, or whether it can also handle cross-system business data like finance, sales, and customer operations.

 What FlowCo Deliberately Does Not Do